The

 it after he graduated and thought that could be very useful information and it grew

 from there.
-The people from that group became a think tank and some were sent
+The people in that Princeton group became a think tank and some were sent

 to Europe to find every single European treaty that existed.
 They found

-more than the Europeans every knew they had signed.
+more than the Europeans ever knew existed.
 Many of the treaties

 were still in effect even after hundreds of years.
 The rulers just forgot about them and wrote new

 ones.
-Sometimes the new treaties were at cross purposes and many were invalidated by the previous
+Sometimes the new treaties were at cross purposes and many were invalidated by a previous

-to sign a new treaty with a certain named country.
-Then it would later sign one with them.
+to sign a new treaty with a named country.
+Then they would later sign one with them.
 Thus the

 later treaty was invalid from the start.
 So as you can probably tell